How to Use Wellbutrin For Weight Loss & Who Should Use it

 This has to do with HOW weight gain occurs, and it's different for each person.

 Hopefully, you understand that weight gain has more to do with your metabolic and hormone function than it does with how many calories you are consuming.

 Before we jump into how Wellbutrin helps with weight loss we need to discuss the basics:

-First of, Wellbutrin is a medication most commonly prescribed to treat depression, anxiety and certain eating disorders.
+First off, Wellbutrin is a medication most commonly prescribed to treat depression, anxiety, and certain eating disorders.

-It's also known by Buproprion (which is the generic version of Wellbutrin).
+It's also known by Bupropion (which is the generic version of Wellbutrin).

-Wellbutrin basically acts to increase the amount of adrenaline (norepinephrine) at the neurotransmitter synpase and it is likely through this influence that it helps modulate appetite and increase metabolism leading to weight loss.
+Wellbutrin basically acts to increase the amount of adrenaline (norepinephrine) at the neurotransmitter synapse and it is likely through this influence that it helps modulate appetite and increase metabolism leading to weight loss.

-With that in mind let's answer the basic questions we posed previously:
+With that in mind let's answer the basic questions we mentioned previously: